nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 The certificate associated with the `did:x509` issuer MUST be validated as follows:

 - **Certificate Chain Validation**: The certificate must have a valid trust chain.
 The chain MUST be complete (from root to leaf) and all signatures need to be checked.
+The certificate's time-validity period must be checked (`notBefore` and `notAfter`).
 - **Revocation Check**: Verify the revocation status of the certificate using CRL.
 - The DID MUST specify an accepted trust anchor through its `ca-fingerprint` property and the trust anchor MUST be present in the certificate chain as either the Root CA or one of the Intermediate CAs.
 What trust anchors are accepted